-Municipal Bond Rating and Municipal Bond Insurance...

-It is expected that S&P Global Ratings, a business unit of Standard & Poor's Financial Services LLC, ("S&P") will assign municipal a bond rating of "AA" (stable outlook) to this issue of Bonds with the understanding that upon delivery of the Bonds, a municipal bond insurance policy insuring the timely payment of the principal of and interest on the Bonds will be issued by Build America Mutual Assurance Company ("BAM" or the "Insurer").
-Moody's Investors Service has also assigned an underlying rating of "A1" to the Bonds.
-An explanation of their ratings may be obtained from S&P or Moody's.
-See "INVESTMENT CONSIDERATIONS-Risk Factors Related to the Purchase of Municipal Bond Insurance," "MUNICIPAL BOND RATING," "MUNICIPAL BOND INSURANCE" and "APPENDIX В."

-Not Qualified Tax-Exempt

-The District has not designated the Bonds as "qualified tax-exempt obligations" pursuant Obligations...

-to Section 265(b) of the Internal Revenue Code of 1986, as amended.
-See "TAX

-MATTERS-Not Qualified Tax-Exempt Obligations for Financial Institutions.

-Smith, Murdaugh, Little & Bonham, L.L.P., Houston, Texas.
+Municipal Bond Rating and Municipal Bond Insurance S&P Global Ratings, a business unit of Standard & Poor's Financial Services LLC, ("S&P") and Moody's Investors Service, Inc. ("Moody's") have assigned municipal bond ratings of "AA" (stable outlook) and "A2" (stable outlook), respectively, to this issue of Bonds with the understanding that, upon delivery of the Bonds, a municipal bond insurance policy insuring the timely payment of the principal of and interest on the Bonds will be issued by ASSURED GUARANTY MUNICIPAL CORP. ("AGM" or the "Insurer").
+Moody's has also assigned an underlying rating of "A1" to the Bonds.
+An explanation of the ratings may be obtained from S&P and Moody's.
+See "INVESTMENT CONSIDERATIONS-Risk Factors Related to the Purchase of Municipal Bond Insurance," "MUNICIPAL BOND RATING," "MUNICIPAL BOND INSURANCE" and "APPENDIX B." Not Qualified Tax-Exempt Obligations The Bonds are not designated as "qualified tax-exempt obligations" pursuant to Section 265(b) of the Internal Revenue Code of 1986, as amended.
+See "TAX MATTERS-Not Qualified Tax-Exempt Obligations for Financial Institutions."
+Bond Counsel Smith, Murdaugh, Little & Bonham, L.L.P., Houston, Texas.
 See "MANAGEMENT OF THE DISTRICT," "LEGAL MATTERS," and "TAX MATTERS."
-Bond Counsel...

-Financial Advisor...
-Masterson Advisors LLC, Houston, Texas.
+Financial Advisor Masterson Advisors LLC, Houston, Texas.
 See "MANAGEMENT OF THE DISTRICT."

-Disclosure Counsel...
-McCall Parkhurst & Horton L.L.P., Disclosure Counsel, Houston, Texas.

-The Bank of New York Mellon Trust Company, N.A., Dallas, Texas.
-See "THE BONDS- Paying Agent/Registrar...

-Method of Payment of Principal and Interest.'
+Underwriter's Counsel McCall Parkhurst & Horton L.L.P., Houston, Texas.
+Escrow Agent The Bank of New York Mellon Trust Company, N.A., Dallas, Texas.
+Paying Agent/Registrar The Bank of New York Mellon Trust Company, N.A., Dallas, Texas.
+See "THE BONDS- Method of Payment of Principal and Interest."
+Verification Agent Public Finance Partners LLC, Rockford, Minnesota.
+See "VERIFICATION OF MATHEMATICAL COMPUTATIONS."